danieljcoh/curiouser-and-curiouser/README.md

   <li>Knowledge Acquisition</li>
   <li>Assessment</li>
 </ul>

+<blockquote>"The real struggle is keeping the students engaged.
+All of the students are very talented and receptive so it's the teachers job to engage with the students.
+Discover about who they are, what they like, and then bring that back around into the lesson."</blockquote>

 <p>Because of our findings above we determined the next steps would be to decide exactly what we will be teaching in the game.
 With endless possibilities, where do we even start?
 We revisited the programs we'd been referencing to see exactly what they were teaching and when within their courses curricula.
 After revisiting teachers we consolidated our findings...</p>